-Design bridges in accordance with the requirements of the AASHTO LRFD Bridge Design Specifications.
+Design the new bridges in accordance with the requirements of the AASHTO LRFD Bridge Design Specifications (6th ed. and interims).
 Use the HL-93 design live loading.

-2.1.2 Seismic Design and Detailing
+2.1.2 Seismic Design

-In accordance with the SCDOT Seismic Design Specifications for Highway Bridges, the Bridge Operational Classification (OC) is "II."
-Table 6.1 of the SCDOT Seismic Design Specifications for Highway Bridges does not apply to this project.
-For this project, plastic hinge locations are required to occur above ground.
-Except SDC A bridges, submit Seismic Design Summary Reports according to the requirements shown in Exhibit 4z along with bridge structure plan submittals
+In accordance with the SCDOT Seismic Design Specifications for Highway Bridges, the Bridge Operational Classification (OC) for each bridge is "II".
+Except for SDC A and Single Span Bridges, submit Seismic Design Summary Reports according to the requirements shown in Exhibit 4z along with bridge structure plan submittals.